gecio/gecio.github.io/docs/_optimist/guided_tour/step09/index.en.md

 ---
-title: "09: Security Group"
+title: "09: Security Groups"
 lang: en
 permalink: /optimist/guided_tour/step09/
 nav_order: 1090
 parent: Guided Tour
 ---

-# Step 9: Security Group
+# Step 9: Security Groups

 ## Start

-For security reasons, any incoming traffic to a VM is denied.
+By default, any incoming traffic to a VM is denied.

-To be able to access a VM, you need to assign it to least one security group.
+To allow access to an instance, at least one security group must be created and assigned to the instance.

-While you can add all access rules to a single security group, we recmmend using a separate security group for each service.
+While you can add all access rules to a single security group, we recommend using a separate security group for each service.

 ## Create a Security Group